brokosz/NotePlan_Alfred_Actions/README.md

 # NotePlan_Alfred_Actions
 Alfred workflow for x-callback interaction with NotePlan 3.
 Based on [this](https://github.com/glushchenko/fsnotes/wiki/Alfred-Workflow) workflow for FSNotes.
+This is purposefully barebones; I created it based on a personal need but the built in NotePlan 3 Command Bar and other text clipping options (like Popclip extensions: https://github.com/brokosz/Clip2NotePlan) replaces a lot of the functionality here.

 ## Changelog
 2.6